General

 When altitude or air temperature increase the density of air decreases and so true airspeed increases.
 This is because there is less air to put up resistance against the aircraft moving forward so the aircraft moves faster through the air.

-READ ALSO: What is the purpose of RAID controllers?
+READ ALSO: What was the first objective of Operation Badar?

 Why is IAS lower than TAS?